I-am-PUID-0/pdrcrd/README.md

       - PLEX_ADDRESS=http://localhost:32400 #required - format must include http:// and have no trailing characters after 32400 e.g /
 #       - SHOW_MENU=false  #optional - if used, value must be true or false -- default is true
 #       - PD_LOGFILE=true  #optional - if used, value must be true or false -- default is false
+#       - AUTO_UPDATE=WeHadABabyItsABoy   #optional - uncommenting will enable auto update to the latest version of plex_debrid locally in the container.
+No values are required.
+#       - AUTO_UPDATE_INTERVAL=24 #optional - if used, value must be an integer -- default is 24 hours
     devices:
       - /dev/fuse:/dev/fuse:rwm
     cap_add: